lucapette/website/content/writing/my-programming-principles.md

 I think prose fits better with good production quality code.
 I want my code to have chapters, my chapters to have paragraphs, my paragraphs to have sentences.
-I want _homogeneous abstraction at each level_.
 Sentences are a few instructions, paragraphs are little algorithms, chapters are modules, a book is a system.
-The parallel doesn't need to be this exact, the point is that I don't want to jump from shifting bits to call an external service in two consecutive lines.
-That's why I say that good code resembles prose.
-Good code has a boring rhythm.
-I am structuring your code this way for _both_ the machine and the next programmer.
+The parallel doesn't need to be exact, the point is that I don't want to jump from shifting bits to call an external service in two consecutive lines.
+I want _homogeneous abstraction within a layer and heterogeneous abstraction between layers_.

 The one notable exception to writing prose is performance.
 Often making code faster also makes it messier and uglier because you'll see that the abstraction isn't homogeneous any longer.
+This is one situation in which I like writing comments explaining _why_ the code looks the way it looks.

 When I bring up this prose vs poetry metaphor, I often get the argument that poetry fits as well.
 After all there's very structured poetry out there and it's